 Source: Counterfeiting in African Agriculture Inputs – Challenges & Solutions

-Supply chain blockchain initiatives can mitigate the risk of counterfeits and increase the efficiency of blockchain-based agriculture by providing transparency and eliminating intermediate links in the agricultural value chain.
+Supply chain blockchain services and initiatives can mitigate the risk of counterfeits and increase the efficiency of blockchain-based agriculture by providing transparency and eliminating intermediate links in the agricultural value chain.
 In addition, by reducing uncertainty and enabling trust among market players, distributed ledgers and smart contracts provide a real opportunity for more inclusive market participation among smallholders and micro, small, and medium enterprises (MSMEs).

 The basic challenge of agricultural supply chains lies in the transportation of products.
 While transaction data can be traced by the cryptographic fingerprint attached to each transaction, the movement of a physical product along a supply chain from farm to consumer requires a much more immutable product–process link.
 Several well-known technologies exist to establish this link.